Galarzaa90/tibiawiki-sql/docs/SCHEMA.md

 | items | Contains information for all items.
 | items_attributes | Contains extra attributes and properties of items that only apply to certain types.
 | npcs | Contains information for all NPCs
+| npcs_buying | Contains all the NPCs' buy offers
+| npcs_selling | Contains all the NPCs' sell offers

 ## creatures